-If a generator load meter reading is desired, connect a 1 mA meter between terminals 7 (+) and 8 (-).
-Install a potentiometer as shown between terminal 7 and the meter.
-Refer to Figure 4-1.
+If a generator load meter reading is desired, connect a 1 mA meter between terminals 7 (+) and 8(-).
+Install a 1 k Ω potentiometer as shown between terminal 7 and the meter (see Figure 4-1).
 The potentiometer is used to calibrate the meter.
 Shield the wires going to the meter with the shield connected at the AGLC end only.